tpeterz/BigData_Kafka/README.md

 ### 3. Run the Flask Web App

-In a third terminal:
+In a third terminal window, in the project directory:

 ```bash
 python app.py
 ```

+You’ll see * Running on http://127.0.0.1:5000/ in the terminal output.

 ### 4. View the Dashboard

 Go to [http://localhost:5000](http://localhost:5000) in your browser.
-You should see real-time data begin to populate the table.
-Use the form at the top to filter by any field.
+The table should begin filling up with stream data.
+You can use the filter options at the top of the page to search by artist, genre, mood, country, platform, rating, etc.

 ---